christophenoel/argo-workflows/docs/installation_manual.md

 #### Label Kubernetes nodes

-Labels associated with nodes are used by Argo Workflow and Kubernetes to choose on which node a pods must be scheduled.
+Labels associated with nodes are used by Argo Workflows and Kubernetes to choose on which node a pods must be scheduled.
 Here is an example of how to associate a label with a node:
 ```
 kubectl label nodes <node-name> accelerator=<my-label>